smurfix/flask-script/docs/index.rst

 Notice also that the "config" option is **not** passed to the command.

 In order for manager options to work you must pass a factory function, rather than a Flask instance, to your ``Manager`` constructor.
+A simple but complete example is available in `this gist <https://gist.github.com/3531881>`_.

 Getting user input
 ------------------